kayvank/w3/README.md

 # Servant Client/Server demo
-A quick demo of a [servant] client server application
+A quick demo of a Servant client server application

 ## What is it
 A Sample haskell project using: